reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 ## Creating the CloudFront Distribution
-When we want to use CloudFront to distribute our content, we need to create a distribution and choose the configuration settings you want.
-For example:

-We create a CloudFront distribution to specify the location of the content that we want to deliver from CloudFront along with the configuration to track and manage its delivery.
+When we want to use CloudFront to distribute our content, we need to create a distribution.
+We use a CloudFront distribution to specify the location of the content that we want to deliver from CloudFront along with the configuration to track and manage its delivery.

 Let us create a CloudFront Distribution from the AWS Management Console:
 {{% image alt="file uploading to Bucket" src="images/posts/aws-cloudfront/cf-distrib1.png" %}}